tonineri/viya4-init-tool/README.md

 	```bash
 	./viya4-init-tool.sh
 	```
-	The `viya4-init-tool` consists of two menus:
+	You will be prompted to input the desired name for your SAS Viya namespace.
+The tool will then proceed with the two menus:

 	1. **Provider Selection Menu**: Choose from a list of supported cloud providers (Azure, AWS, GCP) or Open Source K8s.
 The provider selection determines the platform for which the tool will prepare the bastion host for SAS Viya 4 	cluster creation and management.
 	<div align="center">